Welcome to this space where we make room for what lies beneath the surface.

 My practice specializes in (but is not limited to) supporting those who struggle with physical symptoms such as muscle tension, headaches, IBS, chronic pain, burnout, exhaustion, etc. which are often related to or intensified by stress and trauma.

-I will provide you with tools to enable you to cope with the challenges you are facing.
+I will provide you with tools to enable you to cope with the challenges you are facing as we also make room for you to find and connect with the wisdom you already have within you.
 I will help you find your breath, find your footing, and gain tools to support your personal goals.
 Your needs are important, and this is a safe space where you can process your experiences.

 We meet online so that this work is accessible to wherever you are!